 At Crestwood School, we are dedicated to ensuring all our students are able to meet their full potential.
 Every child who is considered ‘disadvantaged’ is valued, respected and entitled to develop to his/her full potential, irrespective of their socio-economic background.

 The school receives the Pupil Premium funding each academic year from the government; the amount being determined by the number of students receiving Free School Meals within the school at any one time, the number of pupils in care or pupils with parents serving in the armed forces.
 The government provides this funding to ensure that these students are not disadvantaged and where possible, achieve in line with their peers nationally.

 - Our school will ensure that the Pupil Premium funding reaches the groups of pupils for whom it was intended and that it makes a significant impact on their education and lives.

 - The Pupil Premium will be used to provide additional educational support to improve the progress and raise the achievement for these pupils.

 - The school will use the additional funding to address any underlying inequalities between children eligible for Pupils Premium and others.

 Use of the Pupil Premium

-The Pupil Premium will be used at Crestwood to pay for a range of activities and staff within the school that provide direct support and provision for students who are defined above.
+The Pupil Premium will be used at Crestwood to pay for staff and a range of activities within the school that provide direct support and provision for students who are defined above.
 Examples may include:

-Use of the Pupil Premium funding will be published annually as the schools’ Pupil Premium Strategy and Pupil Premium Evidence of Impact documents.
+Use of the Pupil Premium funding will be published annually.

 How we will ensure effective use of the Pupil Premium